Constructive Advanced Thinking Theme Group

 Incubated in the Network of European Institutes for Advanced Study (NETIAS) in 2019 and supported by 11 Institutes for Advanced Study, the Constructive Advanced Thinking (CAT) initiative aims to foster networks of excellent early-career researchers dedicated to devise new ideas to understand and to tackle current or emerging societal challenges.

-Although the programme has a strong focus on the societal relevance of the projects, it is entirely blue-sky, bottom-up and non-thematic.
+The aim of the CAT initiative is to foster networks of excellent early-career researchers dedicated to devising new ideas to understand and to tackle current or emerging societal challenges.
+Although the programme has a strong focus on the societal relevance of the projects, it is entirely blue sky, bottom-up and non-thematic.
 CAT encourages a collaboration with stakeholders outside academia (industry, policymakers, NGOs…) who are willing to support or engage in innovative research initiatives.

-With few guidelines and a very light application process, CAT is designed to maximize the creativity of groups.
-The collaboration between different institutes in different countries aims at giving these groups access to a great variety of high-level thinkers and researchers to go beyond the current frontiers of knowledge and to develop highly innovative ideas on how to deal with very complex societal issues.
+With few guidelines and a very light application process, CAT is designed to maximize the creativity of research groups.
+This call has been incubated in the Network of European Institutes for Advanced Study (NETIAS) and also involves institutes beyond the network.
+The collaboration between several institutes in different countries aims at giving these groups access to a great variety of high-level thinkers and researchers in order to go beyond the current frontiers of knowledge and to develop highly innovative ideas on how to address very complex societal issues.

 11 participating institutes from 8 countries